-2. During introduction the fenestra of the sheath is occupied by an obturator which is removed as soon as the instrument is in situ.
-The obturator protects the wall of the urethra from damage by the margins of the fenestra.
+- 2. During introduction the fenestra of the sheath is occupied by an obturator which is removed as soon as the instrument is in situ.
+The obturator protects the wall of the urethra from damage by the margins of the fenestra. - 3.
+There is no valve at the ocular end, a finger being used to retain the bladder lotion after irrigation until the telescope is inserted.
+A faucet containing a valve is, however, made for use during irrigation (Fig. 177).

-3. There is no valve at the ocular end, a finger being used to retain is placed, gives a view of the bladder neck (Fig. 121).
+Fig. 177.-Andrews' ball-valve faucet for use with Swift Joly cystoscopes, is placed, gives a view of the bladder neck (Fig. 178).
 To it is attached an instrument carrier capable of taking a No. 6 fulguration electrode for the destruction of tumours in this otherwise inaccessible region.